 The One X has a new special effect called Drift Shot, where you attach the One X to a special throwable case called the Drifter.
 With the Drifter and with the slow motion 3K 100fps video, you can capture unique angles.
 Here is a video showing sample drift shot videos with the One X:

 Insta360 One X features an HDR video mode, which enables the sensor to capture a wider dynamic range.
-Insta360 hasn’t disclosed how it works, but I spaculate that the One X uses a Sony sensor with spatial multiplexed exposure HDR (SME-HDR), where different pixels capture the video at different exposures, and the sensor can combine the data from all the exposures to achieve an HDR video.
+Insta360 hasn’t disclosed how it works, but I speculate that the One X uses a Sony sensor with spatial multiplexed exposure HDR (SME-HDR), where different pixels capture the video at different exposures, and the sensor can combine the data from all the exposures to achieve an HDR video.
+See the samples and comparison below.

 With the optional Bluetooth GPS accessory, you can overlay speed, altitude, and other data including a map that will draw itself as you travel.